 The culture and ways of the Vikings who settled Iceland are commemorated at the fascinating Viking World Museum.
 There is a replica of a Viking ship, exhibitions, a café and also outdoor exhibits which are particularly popular with children.

 Duus Museum is the art and cultural center for Reykjanesbær.
 Art, history and nature exhibitions are held together with various events.
 There is an Information Center, a café and a footpath to the picturesque cliffs.

 The Icelandic Museum of Rock ‘n´Roll at Keflavík attracts many international visitors.
-In the 1960s and 1970s this little town gained a big reputation for its musicians, becoming known as bítlabærinn, which means Beatle Town!
+In the 1960s and 1970s, this little town gained a big reputation for its musicians, becoming known as bítlabærinn, which means Beatle Town!

-The little town is a great places to stay, with the Blue Lagoon and many other attractions nearby.
+The little town is a great place to stay, with the Blue Lagoon and many other attractions nearby.
 Recently there has been a huge increase in the accommodation available.

 There are a few choices when you need to book a Keflavík Airport Hotel, there are a few hotels which are covered by the Kef Airport shuttle service.
 Hotel Keflavík is a stunning 4-star boutique hotel with great facilities including Kef Restaurant & Bar and a fitness suite.